-The Amaryllis Family:
+The Amaryllis Family: Cyrtanthus

 The genus Cyrtanthus is native to South Africa.
-It appears to be possibly one of the more primitive groups in the Amaryllis Family.
+It appears to be possibly one of the most primitive groups in the Amaryllis Family.
 That is, it is a sister group to one of the main groups of amaryllids in South Africa.

 These bulbous plants have small to medium sized flowers which may be pendulous bells or horizontal to upright flaring and funnel-shaped.
 Most require pot culture, as they do not tolerate hard freezes.
 They bloom in autumn, winter, or spring.
 They need to be grown outdoors in full sun in summer.